FarhadG/bootstrap-jade-stylus-gulp-boilerplate/README.md

 ## Bootstrap Jade Stylus Gulp Boilerplate

-A minimal seed comprising of Bootstrap, Jade, Stylus, Gulp and some basic imports, like Google Webfonts, FontAwesome, etc.
+A minimal seed comprising of Bootstrap, Jade, Stylus, Gulp and some basic imports, like Google Webfonts, FontAwesome, etc. It has a set of configurations setup for the source and destinations paths, server port, livereloading, etc. You can leave them as they are or modify them inside of the `gulpfile.js`.

 ## Installation